Pope John XXIII: Final months and death

-His Holiness Pope John XXIII, dedicated servant of God.
-He brought to all citizens of the planet a heightened sense of the dignity of the individual, of the brotherhood of man, and of the common duty to build an environment of peace for all human kind.

 Beatification and canonization

 He was known affectionately as the "Good Pope".
 His cause for canonization was opened under Pope Paul VI during the final session of the Second Vatican Council on 18 November 1965, along with the cause of Pope Pius XII.
 On 3 September 2000, John XXIII was declared "Blessed" alongside Pope Pius IX by Pope John Paul II, the penultimate step on the road to sainthood, after a miracle of curing an ill woman was discovered.
 He was the first pope since Pope Pius X to receive this honour.
 Following his beatification, his body was moved from its original burial place in the grottoes below the Vatican to the altar of St. Jerome and displayed for the veneration of the faithful.

-At the time, the body was observed to be extremely well preserved – a condition which the Church ascribes to embalming and the lack of air flow in his sealed triple coffin rather than a miracle.
+At the time, the body was observed to be extremely well preserved – a condition which the Church ascribes to embalming and the lack of airflow in his sealed triple coffin rather than a miracle.
 When John XXIII's body was moved in 2001, it was once again treated to prevent deterioration.
 The original vault above the floor was removed and a new one built beneath the ground; it was here that the body of Pope John Paul II was entombed from 9 April 2005 to April 2011, before being moved for his beatification on 1 May 2011.
+The tomb was ultimately occupied by Benedict XVI following his death in 2022.

-The 50th anniversary of his death was celebrated on 3 June 2013 by Pope Francis, who visited his tomb and prayed there, then addressing the gathered crowd and spoke about the late pope.
-The people that gathered there at the tomb were from Bergamo, the province where the late pope came from.
-A month later, on 5 July 2013, Francis approved Pope John XXIII for canonization, along with Pope John Paul II without the traditional second miracle required.
+The 50th anniversary of his death was celebrated on 3 June 2013 by Pope Francis, who visited his tomb and prayed there, then addressed the gathered crowd and spoke about the late pope.
+The people who gathered there at the tomb were from Bergamo, the province where the late pope came from.
+A month later, on 5 July 2013, Francis approved Pope John XXIII for canonization, along with Pope John Paul II, without the traditional second miracle required.
 Instead, Francis based this decision on John XXIII's merits for the Second Vatican Council.
 On Sunday, 27 April 2014, John XXIII and Pope John Paul II were declared saints on Divine Mercy Sunday.

-The date assigned for the liturgical celebration of John XXIII is not 3 June, the anniversary of his death as would be usual (due to the obligatory memorial of saints Charles Lwanga and his companion martyrs), but 11 October, the anniversary of his opening of the Second Vatican Council.
+The date assigned for the liturgical celebration of John XXIII is not 3 June, the anniversary of his death, as would be usual (due to the obligatory memorial of saints Charles Lwanga and his companion martyrs), but 11 October, the anniversary of his opening of the Second Vatican Council.
 He is also commemorated in the Anglican Church of Canada, the Evangelical Lutheran Church in America, and some other organizations with a feast day of 3 June or 4 June.